jlevy/og-equity-compensation/README.md

   aspires to grow quickly.
   Once a company is established in the market and successful for a while, it usually stops being called a startup.
-  - 👆 The term *startup* is pretty informal.
+  - ☝️ The term *startup* is pretty informal.
     It’s not a legal concept, and not everyone uses it consistently.
     For our purposes, it’s best just to think of it as the young period of a fast-growing company.
+  - 🚧 Groundwork:
-  - 🚧 Stats on how many people work in startups vs established companies.
+    Stats on how many people work in startups vs established companies.
 - Companies involve many people, so it’s important to track how much of the company each person owns, so that future profits are divided appropriately.
   Historically, this has been done a few ways, depending on the size and nature of the